We may earn affiliate commissions for the recommended products. Learn more.

 Who can benefit from IdentityForce?

-I've identified several groups that would benefit from IdentityForce's protection features.
+I've identified several user groups that would benefit from IdentityForce's protection features.
 Here's how different users can maximize the service's benefits:

-• High-net-worth individuals – Those with substantial assets can benefit from suspicious trading alerts from investment account monitoring.
+• High-net-worth individuals.
+Those with substantial assets can benefit from suspicious trading alerts from investment account monitoring.
 UltraSecure offers $1 million in identity theft coverage, and UltraSecure+Credit offers $2 million of identity theft insurance.
 The service monitors court records and detects fraud, helping to guard financial and personal reputations.

-• Remote workers – The mobile app's VPN and anti-keylogging tools make IdentityForce valuable for those who frequently work from public spaces.
+• Remote workers.
+The mobile app's VPN and anti-keylogging tools make IdentityForce valuable for those who frequently work from public spaces.
 The service includes anti-phishing protection and real-time mobile attack monitoring to maintain security when using public networks.

-• Small business owners – Businesspeople can benefit from dedicated tax fraud monitoring and employee benefit program options.
+• Small business owners.
+Businesspeople can benefit from dedicated tax fraud monitoring and employee benefit program options.
 The service's rapid alert system – averaging under four minutes for critical alerts – helps protect both personal and business identities.

-• Carers for elderly relatives – For those managing elderly parents' security, IdentityForce offers power of attorney monitoring and specialized protection against medical identity theft and Medicare fraud, with 24/7 access to restoration specialists if issues arise.
+• Carers for elderly relatives.
+For those managing elderly parents' security, IdentityForce offers power of attorney monitoring and specialized protection against medical identity theft and Medicare fraud, with 24/7 access to restoration specialists if issues arise.

 IdentityForce user reviews

 My analysis of user feedback across major review platforms reveals mixed experiences with IdentityForce.
-While the service maintains a 4.2 rating on Trustpilot with 59% positive reviews, mobile app ratings lag significantly. iOS users rate it 3.0 stars, while Android users give it just 2.5 stars.
+While the service maintains a 3.5 rating on Trustpilot with 59% positive reviews, mobile app ratings lag significantly. iOS users rate it 3.0 stars, while Android users give it just 2.5 stars.

 Positive reviews often compliment the dashboard interface, alert system performance, and good coverage for families.
 There is a special emphasis on the in-app notifications for credit card applications and suspicious activity that users seem to appreciate greatly.
 There are some happy mentions of the service’s integration with employer benefits programs, too.

 However, recent feedback highlights several concerns.
 Although 24/7 customer support is promoted, users have stated that both phone and email channels have long wait times and communication challenges.
-The opaque cancellation process and billing disputes are also common complaints, especially concerning annual renewals.
+The complex cancellation process and billing disputes are also common complaints, especially concerning annual renewals.

 The company offers a 30-day free trial and pro-rated refunds for unused services, which some users appreciate.
 However, the disparity between web platform and mobile app experiences suggests inconsistent service delivery across different platforms.